Skip to content

 Engage with the world, from the vantage point of a culturally diverse global city.

-Intelligent Networked Systems Institute London
+Institute for Intelligent Networked Systems

-Researchers at Northeastern University London will act as a bridge between the US and Europe, advancing interdisciplinary collaboration across continents in telecommunications, artificial intelligence, quantum information, information processing, and emerging hardware technologies.
+Researchers at Northeastern University London act as a bridge between the US and Europe, advancing interdisciplinary collaboration across continents in telecommunications, artificial intelligence, quantum information, information processing, and emerging hardware technologies.

 Intelligent computing and AI systems